Spoiler alert: Alert Pathways toward Success

-- Where did the user log in from last?
+From where did the user log in the last time?

-- At what times does the user normally log in?
+- At which time does the user log in to the account normally?

 What work do we automate?

-- A summary of authentication attempts (success and failure) from the source IP address recorded in the alert.
+A summary of both successful and unsuccessful attempts from the IP address suspected in the alert.

 |Alert pathway||% of alerts following pathway (post automation)|